-This Deviled Crab is a classic dish packed with succulent lump crabmeat that couldn’t be easier to pull together for a quick, special dinner!
+This Deviled Crab is a classic dish packed with succulent lump crabmeat that couldn’t be easier to pull together for a quick, special dinner.
+Perfect for the Lenten season too!

 Today, I’m serving up one of our favorite dinners here at the beach folks, Deviled Crab.
 We just drop in the crab trap and and a few hours later, it’s a crab feast!

 It’s so simple to throw together too.
-Perfect for busy weeknights, date night or fancy enough for weekend guests.
+Perfect for busy weeknights, date night and for those no meat Fridays during the Lenten season.

 Deviled Crab was always my Gram’s favorite.
 When we were growing up, Gram took care of us when Mom and Dad weren’t at the beach.